Bruno-Petersen/revops-guide/docs/communication/2022-02-11-questions.md

 ## Common pitfalls when asking questions

-- Asking Closed questions when an open question would be better “is it”, “does it..”
+- Asking closed questions when an open question would be better.
-- Question stacking: “So, how much testing has been done?
-I mean, do we really have all the bugs identified?
-Yeah, I just really think it’s important to know that — are we good to go?” (try to avoid “and” in questions)
+  Closed questions that can be answered with yes or no are useful to frame the conversation.
+  Open questions are useful when trying to understand someone elses position.
+  "Does that make sense?" invites the answer "Yes".
+  Whereas "What questions do you have?" opens room for discussion.

+- Question stacking.
+This is asking several questions in a row which usually results in the easiest or the last question being answered.
+For example: "So, how are our leads performing?
+Has the conversion rate gone up?
+Does that mean that our new coaching initiative is working and should we roll out the new training to other teams?".
+I find this happens most often when I am nervous or I haven't thought through or written down my questions in advance of an important conversation.
+A simple rule of thumb can be to only ask one question at a time.
+Another recommendation is to avoid the word "and" in questions.

-- Not leaving enough silence after a good question that got the other person thinking - try to leave at least 7 seconds
+- Not leaving enough silence after a good question that got the other person thinking - try to leave at least 7 seconds.
+If you're not leaving enough silence after a question you are effectively question stacking again.
+Leaving a pause can be uncomfortable at the beginning.
+Resist the urge to fill the silence.

-- Leading questions: “Have you thought about the needs of the client?”
+- Leading questions: “Have you thought the effect this might have on our sales cycle?”.
+Leading questions suggest a conclusion without outright stating it.
+They are useful when guiding someone to a conclusion you want them to reach.
+If you intend to truly understand what someone is thinking they get in the way.

 - Why questions: “Why would you want to do that?”
 - Dirty questions: “Do you have the courage to stand up to them?”
 - Binary questions: “Are we good to launch?”
 “Will it work?”
-“Is it safe?”
+“Is it safe?”.
 - Self-affirming questions: “We’re good to launch, right?”
 “Does that make sense?”
 - Aggressive questioning: Straight to “What should we do?”
 - "Double-tap" Asking a great open question, and while the other person is thinking, asking a closed question to fill the silence.